olimorris/onedarkpro.nvim/README.md

 }
 ```

-Where **italic**, **bold**, **underline** and **NONE** are possible values for styles.
+| **Note:** See the [Neovim help](https://neovim.io/doc/user/api.html#nvim_set_hl()) for a full list of styles

 ### Configuring colors

-The theme has a palette of 13 core colors alongside many additional ones used for menus and git diffs.
-These colors can be found in the [color files](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/colors).
+The colorscheme has a palette of 13 core colors alongside many additional ones which are used for menus and git diffs.
+These colors can be found in the [themes](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/themes).

-The default colors can be changed by specifying the name of the color and the new hex code:
+The default colors can be changed by specifying the name of the color and a new hex code:

 ```lua
 colors = {